RiseGaming/Takistan-Life-Rules/README.md

 1. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
 2. **No fleeing to safezones:** You may not run into safezones during active combat or whilst being chased by an opposing faction.<br>
-   a.
-Active Combat / Active Chase is defined firing or being fired upon or being within immediate range (up to 500m) of your opponent in the last 5 minutes.
+   - Active Combat / Active Chase is defined firing or being fired upon or being within immediate range (up to 500m) of your opponent in the last 5 minutes.
 3. No killing or robbing in Safe Zones.
 4. **No VDM (Vehicle Deathmatching):** You may only use a vehicle to kill if the target poses an immediate lethal threat (e.g., actively shooting at you or intentionally driving to ram you).
-5. Do not kill visibly unarmed players.
-If a player takes clear hostile action (reaching for a hidden weapon, attempting to ram, etc) treat them as armed.
+5. **Do not kill visibly unarmed players.** If a player takes clear hostile action (reaching for a hidden weapon, attempting to ram, etc) treat them as armed.
 Exception: collisions with ATVs/bikes that cannot reasonably defend.
 6. Armed helicopters may only target civilians if threatened.
-7. Civilians in armed vehicles are KOS: a vehicle is considered 'armed' if it has mounted weapons.
+7. **Civilians in armed vehicles are KOS:** a vehicle is considered 'armed' if it has mounted weapons.
 8. No kamikaze or ramming tactics with vehicles, this includes unmanned drones.
 9. Actively robbing another faction’s convoy will make you KOS.
 10. Entering enemy territory without joint ops = KOS.